I. NVRA and California Elections Code Requirements for DMV Voter Registration

 If an applicant has difficulty completing the English language VRC, the DMV employee will:

-- Ask the applicant if he/she prefers a VRC in another language.
+- Ask the applicant if they prefer a VRC in another language.

 - If the VRC is not available at the DMV field office in the appropriate language, give the applicant the appropriate toll-free number to call and order election materials in the preferred language.